DianaRMiller/pingpongcode/README.md

 JavaScript framework where the user is prompt to enter a number and the page has to display a list of numbers.
 The page will print "ping" for multiples of 3 and "pong" for multiples of 5.
 In addition it will print "ping pong" for both multiples of 3 and 5.
 Sounds exciting!
-It's both fun and challenging; a work in progress since my code isn't completely finished.
-Be patient until I figure it out!
+It's both fun and challenging.
 Here are some of the features my project provides for you:

 * It shows how JavaScript works with a Ping pong demo